 1 2 npm install -g node-red-admin node-red-admin hash-pw

 You will be prompted for your password 2 times and after the second time the

 node-red-admin tool will print out a hash value.
-The outputted value needs to find it's way back into your
+The output value needs to find its way back into your

 You will also need to modify the